alexchai2024/portfolio/README.md

 # Student
 With aspirations in finance, math and robotics engineering, I am committed to using my academic and technical skills to make a positive impact on society and drive meaningful change in these industries.
+## Education
+-  Burnaby Mountain Secondary School, Burnaby, British Columbia, Canada
+-  Expected Graduation: June 2025
+-  GPA: 3.7/4.0
+-  AP courses: Computer Science, Chemistry
+## Academics
+### Mathematics
+-  Calculus (12th Grade): in progress
+-  PreCalculus12 (11th Grade):  Earned a A
+-  Pre Calculus 11 (10th Grade):  Earned an A-
+-  Foundations of Math and Pre Calculus 10 (10th grade): Earned an A

+### Sciences
+-  AP Computer Science Principles(11th grade): Earned perfect marks and A+
+-  AP Chemistry (12th grade): in progress
+-  Physics (12th grade): in progress
+-  Anatomy and Physiology (12th grade): in progress
+-  Chemistry (11th Grade): Earned an A
+-  Biology (11th Grade): Earned an A
+-  Physics (11th Grade): Earned an A

+### Language Arts
+-  French (11th Grade): Earned an A+, perfect marks
+-  French (10th Grade): Earned an A
+-  English(11th Grade): Earned an A-

 ## Volunteering Experience
 ### Vice President of Sales,  Junior Achievement    	2023-2024